-In the event processing of the Strangers’ Gas stream becomes uneconomical or unprofitable to Processor at any time, in the sole judgment of Processor exercised in good faith, Processor may notify Pipeline, in writing that Processor is electing not to process Strangers’ Gas.
-Such notice shall include Processor’s good faith estimate of the duration of the suspension of the processing of Strangers’ Gas.
-Forty-eight hours (48) after Pipeline’s receipt of such notice, Processor shall be entitled to elect not to accept delivery of and process Strangers' Gas Stream in Processor's Hydrocarbon Plant.
-If notwithstanding such notice Processor nonetheless accepts delivery of Strangers’ Gas after such 48 hour period then Processor’s prior notice of suspension is deemed to have been withdrawn.
-In the event Processor makes an election to not accept delivery of and process such Strangers' Gas Stream pursuant to this paragraph 6.01 for a period of time in excess of six (6) Calendar Months, the Pipeline, at its sole option, may terminate this Agreement by thirty (30) days’ written notice to Processor.
-If Processor suspends receipt and processing of Strangers’ Gas as provided above, then Processor must notify Pipeline at least forty-eight (48) hours prior toprocessing Strangers’ Gas Stream.
+In the event Processor elects not to process Strangers’ Gas Stream at any time, as determined in the sole judgment of Processor, Processor may notify Pipeline, in writing that Processor is electing not to process Strangers’ Gas Stream.
+Such notice shall include Processor’s good faith estimate of the duration of the suspension of the processing of Strangers’ Gas Stream.
+Forty-eight hours (48) after Pipeline’s receipt of such notice, Processor shall not accept delivery of and process Strangers' Gas Stream at the Plant and Pipeline shall immediately take all necessary actions upstream of the Delivery Point to ensure compliance therewith.
+In the event Processor makes an election to not accept delivery of and process such Strangers' Gas Stream pursuant to this paragraph 6.01 for a period of time in excess of six (6) consecutive Calendar Months, the Pipeline, at its sole option, may terminate this Agreement by thirty (30) days’ written notice to Processor.
+If Processor suspends receipt and processing of Strangers’ Gas as provided above, then Processor must notify Pipeline at least forty-eight (48) hours prior to recommencing the processing of Strangers’ Gas Stream.

-In the event that operation of Processor’s Ethane Plant becomes uneconomical and/or unprofitable at any time, Processor may elect to cease operation of its Ethane Plant and suspend extraction of the ethane portion of Plant Products attributable to Strangers' Gas Stream during said period of time.
-The procedures applicable to any such suspension shall be the same as set forth in 6.01 above.
+In the event that Processor elects not to operate the Ethane Plant at any time, Processor may elect to cease operation of its Ethane Plant for any period of time and suspend extraction of the ethane portion of Plant Products attributable to Strangers' Gas Stream during said period of time.
+In the event Processor elects to cease operation of the Ethane Plant and suspend Ethane extraction, Pipeline shall have no right to terminate this Agreement.

-Pipeline may remove or recover Liquids and Liquefiable Hydrocarbons prior to such delivery through the use of conventional non-refrigerated separators of the type in general use on the Effective Date hereof.

 In the event that Pipeline allows for processing of Gas transported on Northern’s pipeline system by methods other than physical delivery, which may include, but not be limited to the displacement, exchange or backhaul of said Gas to the applicable plant, then Processor may elect to terminate this Agreement upon ten (10) days advanced written notice to Pipeline.

 CONSIDERATION